Google Pixel 3 release date, price, news and features

-The Google Pixel 3 is now official, and below we're collating all of the details you need to know about the next-gen pure Android flagship phone from Google.
+The Google Pixel 3 is now official, and below we've put together all of the details you need to know about the next-gen pure Android flagship phone from Google.

-It has just been announced at an event in New York as you read this, and if you're so inclined you can watch the official Google Pixel 3 livestream now.

-Below we're going to put together all of the details you need to know about the phone, but this is just for the smaller version of the phone and if you're looking for the large screen device you'll be interested in our Google Pixel 3 XL explainer.
-We've also had word of the new Google Home Hub and Google Pixel Slate.
+It has just been announced at an event in New York alongside the larger version of the series that's called the Google Pixel 3 XL.
+We've also had official confirmation of the new Google Home Hub and Google Pixel Slate at the event.

-We're starting to learn about the phone, and you can find everything down below.
+Google has finished its presentation, and you can find everything we learnt about the new smaller phone down below.
 The company has said it's "designed from the inside out to be the smartest, most useful device in your life".

 The Google Pixel 3 is set to be an ideal smartphone for pure Android fans and camera enthusiasts, simply because the Pixel 2 and Pixel 2 XL were great.
 We hope to get our first picture as we test out the phones later today, so be sure to check back in the next few hours to read our first hands on reviews.